 Smart Game, 1/F & 2/F, Newport Cinema, 60–104 Soy Street, Mong Kok

-Perhaps the most well-known arcade in Hong Kong is the Game Zone below one of the bustling malls on Argyle Street.
-Their eclectic mix of games attract both arcade aficionados and casual shoppers and tourists alike, and as a result, the place is often jam-packed.
+Perhaps the most well-known arcade in town is the Game Zone below one of the malls on Argyle Street.
+Its eclectic mix of games attracts both arcade aficionados and casual shoppers and tourists alike, and as a result, the place is often jam-packed.
 Bust out snazzy dance moves solo or have a dance-off against your friends on Danz Base or Dance Evolution Arcade, two full-body dancing games much like Just Dance or the ones available on Kinect.

-Unlike other arcades which are coin-operated, Game Zone requires players to purchase a top-up card at their counter for ten dollars to pay to play on their machines, though once you’re done, you can return the card to get your initial ten dollars back.
+Unlike other arcades which are coin-operated, Game Zone requires players to purchase a top-up card at its counter for $10 to pay to play on the machines, though once you are done, you can return the card to get your deposit back.

 Game Zone, B/F, Mong Kok New Town Mall, 65 Argyle Street, Mong Kok

-Highlights include the Pac-Man Smash Air Hockey, where up to four friends can play with two dozen pucks all at once in a frenzied twist to the traditional air hockey; and the Purikura photo booths, where you and your friends can edit your photos using cute effects and filters before printing them out on the spot.
-And while their sought-after Taiko Master has since been replaced by the more modern Nintendo Switch, the Switch has multiplayer controls and is free to play.
+Highlights include the Pac-Man Smash Air Hockey, where up to four friends can play with two dozen pucks all at once in a frenzied twist to the traditional air hockey, and the Purikura photo booths, where you can edit your photos using cute effects and filters before printing them out on the spot.
+And while the sought-after Taiko Master has since been replaced by the more modern Nintendo Switch, this has multiplayer controls and is free to play.